zubairhamid008/ITC_INFOTECH_POC/README.md

 # Pre-requisites

 1. Node.js
-Version used during development -  v12.4.0
+Node version -  v12.4.0
+Should work will 10.x LTS version

-Npm packages used
+#Npm packages

 1. lodash.find: "^4.6.0",
 2. lowdb: "^1.0.0"

+#Integtation Test

 The folder /ITC_INFOTECH_POC/postman_collection
 contains postman collection that can be imported to postman to test the api's

-Api's
+# Api's

 /robot/coordinate/create
 POST